mdeguzis/SteamOS-Tools/README.md

 ## Pull requests / suggestions
 Please submit any issues / suggestions to the issues tracker on the right hand side of this page or any corrections (with justification) as a Pull Request.
+Have a cool script or method to enhance SteamOS?
+Send it over!
+Your name will be added to the script header and the contributing.md file.

 ## Troubleshooting
 Most scripts in the main folder of the repository write stdout and stderr to `log.txt` in the current directory after completion.
 Please check this file before submitting any issues or pull requests.